jimbro1000/Dragon32Rev3/README.md

 ## Progress ##

-In the current state (3.0) none of the board is tested.
-This is purely experimental although the schematics have been tested with the previous rev 2 board and are largely unchanged.
+In the current state (3.0) none of the board is tested except for the additional audio capabilities.

 ## Modifications ##